AjayRad/project3_catalog_app/README.md

 9. Navigate to it in your browser  at `localhost:5000`.
 10. Browse, Add, Edit or Delete items in catalog

+#### Requirements
-See py_req.txt for required python librarires for running the catalog app
+1. See py_req.txt for required python librarires for running the catalog app
+2. Front end: Bootstrap 3.0 (components, CSS, JS) and Font Awesome